GalMizrachi/Vacation-Manager/README.md

    dotnet run
    ```

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.